Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     print(future.result())
     ```

-    If you are connecting to an existing Dask cluster and want to ensure it is not killed when the walltime is reached, refer to the [corresponding section](https://jobqueue.dask.org/en/latest/advanced-tips-and-tricks.html#how-to-handle-job-queueing-system-walltime-killing-workers) in the `dask-jobqueue` manual.
     If preferred, it is also possible to instantiate a [one-time, temporary](https://prefecthq.github.io/prefect-dask/usage_guide/#using-a-temporary-cluster) Dask cluster via the `DaskTaskRunner` rather than connecting to an existing Dask cluster.
-This is the more conventional job scheduling approach, where each workflow will run on its own job allocation.
+This is the more conventional job scheduling approach, where each workflow will run on its own Slurm allocation at the expense of lower throughput.

 === "Jobflow"